 After changing jobs in October 2015 and realizing she’d now be paid on a monthly cycle, Tasheka knew it was time to take charge of her finances.
 A few months later, she signed up for Financial Peace University, eager for a budget breakthrough.

-Offered several times a year — including this fall — FPU is designed to help you gain control of your finances by managing money God’s way.
+Offered this fall — FPU is designed to help you gain control of your finances by managing money God’s way.
 The average Hoboken Grace household has experienced a more than $4,000 turnaround in their finances during the nine-week course itself.

 The class is structured with different steps, teaching you how to prioritize tithing on a consistent basis, paying off debt, creating an emergency fund and saving for retirement.
 It also covers investments, mortgages and more.